sattensil/SOA/PA.2018.12/advanced_implementation/README.md

 ## API Implementation

-The project includes a FastAPI implementation for serving model predictions:
+The project includes a FastAPI implementation for serving model predictions, containerized with Docker for easy deployment:

 ### API Endpoints